Spirit of Endeavour - Trip Information

 In 2023, Endeavour was officially renamed ‘Richard’s Endeavour’ in honour of the founder of Spirit of Endeavour (Yorkshire) CIO, Richard Clarke, who sadly passed away in September 2023.

 Endeavour is a 55’ long wide beam canal boat, licence to carry up to 12 passengers (including carers) of which up to four can be in wheelchairs.
 Endeavour is accessible, but day trips are open to all sectors of the community, families and friendship groups, whether using wheelchairs or not.
-The boat is crewed throughout the day by a fully trained volunteer skipper and crew.
+The boat is crewed throughout the day by a qualified volunteer skipper and trained crew.

 Trips start from the rear of Skipton General Hospital car park where there is an access path down to the canal bank, and a purpose built ramp which leads to the boat mooring for easy embarkation on to Endeavour.
 Normally trips leave the hospital at around 10:30am returning at approximately 3:00pm to 3:30pm.
 Weather conditions can affect the trip duration and direction – especially high winds which can make trips towards Gargrave difficult.